- Do You Actually Need to Migrate?

 - Businesses that want to provide more security for their data

-Also, to boost migration efficiency we encourage you to use the special tools and technologies offered by majority cloud providers.
+Also, to boost migration efficiency we encourage you to use the special tools and technologies offered by the majority of cloud providers.

 If your platform B is AWS storage or Azure, then, you can use NetApp’s Cloud Volumes ONTAP to extend your current database and move them seamlessly to a cloud.